NEW 2nd Edition of HealthSmart Elementary Is Here!

 The family letters and take-home family activities for HealthSmart Middle and High School are now available in Spanish!

-Print Edition users can access the Spanish versions of these materials on the Digital Resources page under Print Edition in the menu bar.
+- Print Edition users can access the Spanish versions of these materials from the Digital Resources page.

-Digital Edition users will find the Spanish versions in the Related Resources sidebar for the relevant unit and lessons.
+- Digital Edition users will find the Spanish versions in the Related Resources sections on the sidebar of the subject and lesson pages.

 Now you can see how your health lessons support the Common Core State Standards!

-HealthSmart sexual health lessons in Grades K through 12 have been aligned to the National Seuxality Education Standards.
+HealthSmart sexual health lessons in Grades K through 12 have been aligned to the National Sexuality Education Standards.